University of Auckland Festival Choir

+History

-In mid-1970 Godfrey formed the choir to audition for a place to attend the Festival.
+In mid-1970 Peter Godfrey formed the choir to audition for a place to attend the Festival.
 It was the first time a New Zealand choir had been invited to participate in the non-competitive Festival.
 Two earlier Festivals had been held in 1965 and 1969.
 Auditions were conducted by the Festival director James Bjorge who visited New Zealand in November 1970 to audition choirs in Auckland, Wellington and Dunedin.
 The Auckland choir was selected to represent New Zealand as a joint universities choir was considered unfeasible.
 When travel arrangements were investigated it was found that the cost of travel around the world was not substantially more than a return flight to New York so concerts in England, Europe and Singapore were planned.

 In preparation for giving recitals the choir gave its first concert in May 1971 followed by a tour of the North Island later that year performing in Palmerston North, Wellington, Hastings, Napier, Rotorua, Tauranga and Hamilton.
 These were also fundraising events as the 40–voice choir had to raise the funds for travel although once in the United States the Festival covered their expenses.
 No funding was forthcoming from the Golden Kiwi lottery funds and only a small amount from the Queen Elizabeth II Arts Council.

 Choir uniforms were designed by fashion designer Colin Cole and made of wool donated by the Wool Board.
 For performing the women wore a long dark bottle green dress with a bib front over a saffron-coloured blouse while the men wore a dark brown trousers with a saffron shirt.
 For day wear the women had an emerald green suit and the men dark brown trousers and cinnamon-coloured jacket.
 The choir logo on souvenir programmes and brochures, consisting of lines representing the 40 choristers radiating from a harmonic centre, was designed by artist Richard Wolfe.

 The choir undertook its tour to the United States, England, the Netherlands, Germany and Singapore between 7 April and 16 May 1972.
 During April the choir toured the East Coast for ten days giving recitals at high school and university campuses.
 The tour included Suffolk Community College in Selden, Long Island; Fairleigh Dickinson University, Madison, New Jersey; West Chester State College, Pennsylvania; Philadelphia; Wilde Lake High School, Columbia, Maryland; Ferguson High School, Newport News, Virginia; the University of North Carolina, Chapel Hill; Stratford College, Danville, Virginia; Southern Seminary Junior College, Buena Vista, Virginia.
 At Ferguson High School the school library caught fire during the concert; after evacuating the choir continued to sing in the car park including the madrigal Fire Fire My Heart by Thomas Morley.